UtrechtUniversity/SWORDS-UU/collect_users/README.md

 There are 4 arguments that can be passed.
 Bold arguments are required:

 - --**input**: The file name of the input.
 Default: results/users_merged.csv
-- --update: Update everything including existing users or only add new users.
+- --update: Boolean flag.
+Update everything including existing users or only add new users.
 Only relevant if fileupdate argument is provided.
-Default is False.
+This is false by default.
 - --fileupdate: If you want to update an existing file, provide a file name in this argument.
 Example: results/unique_users_annotated.xlsx
 - --output: The file name of the enriched output.
 Default: results/users_enriched.csv